My Perfect Weight!

 Gain some weight I told myself.

 This was the start of a turning point in my life.
 It required a complete shift in my approach to taking care of myself.
 I learnt slowly.
 It was not easy, because that way of living had become so familiar.
-I didn’t think it was possible for me to make peace with my body or my food, but I did.
+I didn’t think I could make peace with my body or my food, but I did.
 Changing my thoughts and habits was difficult, but I decided it was worth it.

 I was worth it.